st235/StrictCanary/README.md

 ### Module

 Let's begin from your module configuration.
-As Strict Canary sends notification we don't wanna let your users to see them and spoil their experience.
+As Strict Canary sends notifications we don't wanna let your users to see them and spoil their experience.
 In light of this prerequisite, the library provides __no-op implementation__ to substitute Strict Canary with a stub in release builds.
 You can use the snipped below to separate debug and release logic.